nguyenphuminh/catbrain/README.md

     // gpu.js options, this will be passed to the GPU constructor
     // gpuOptions: {}
-    // Do note that this is heavily in-dev and not recommended for use at all currently
+    // Do note that this is heavily in-dev and not recommended for use at all currently });
-    // In addition, Nesterov Accelerated Gradient is currently not supported for GPU });

 // Train